mpram/IoT_Academy/Month_1/Day_1/Azure IoT Foundation.md

 ### Task 2: Setting up an IoT Edge Device

-1. From Azure Portal selecte **Create resource** then from the most Popular list select **Ubuntu Server 18.04 LTS** if you dont see it type the same in the Search window.
+1. From Azure Portal select **Create resource** then from the most Popular list select **Ubuntu Server 18.04 LTS** if you don't see it type the same in the Search window.

    ![Portal Ubuntu Create.](./media/create-resource-ubuntuserver.png 'Create Ubuntu Server')